-Natural persons - Natural persons are NOT eligible (with the exception of selfemployed persons, i.e. sole traders, where the company does not have legal personality separate from that of the natural person).
-International organisations - International organisations are not eligible.
-The rules on eligible countries do not apply to them.
+Natural persons - Natural persons are NOT eligible (with the exception of self-employed persons, i.e. sole traders, where the company does not have legal personality separate from that of the natural person).

+International organisations - International organisations are NOT eligible.